ionos-cloud/cdktf-go-k8s-example/README.md

 go test ./...
 ```

-If you are finished experimenting you can do a simple `cdk destroy` to clean up.
+If you are finished experimenting you can do a simple `cdktf destroy` to clean up.

 ## License